ricktbaker/opshell/README.md

 This is still very early in the development phase.
 It has some rough edges for sure.
 It has been developed on a Mac, so your mileage may vary on other platforms.

-It's built on electron and vue
+It's built on electron and vue which at this point in time I have about 1 week experience with, so there are probably many things that can be done better, cleaner, etc.   I wanted to learn the electron/vue combo and wanted to make something useful in the process.

 #### Build Setup